burt202/lite-uploader/readme.md

 ### Examples & Tests

-There are 3 examples in the example directory to help you get on your way and also there is a full suite of Jasmine tests to back the plugin.
+There are 3 examples in the example directory (using PHP as the server-side language) to help you get on your way and also there is a full suite of Jasmine tests to back the plugin.
 They can be found in the tests directory and run by opening runner.html

 ### Changelog